rahul385/Iris-Flower-Classification/README.md

 ## Project Overview<a name="project"></a>

+It is very basic classification problem which helps understand basic concept of Machine Learning.
 The objective of this project was to train a machine learning model to predict class of Iris flower provided with lengths & widths of the flower.

+Three class for classification are as follows:
+* Iris-setosa
+* Iris-versicolor
+* Iris-virginica

 ## File Descriptions <a name="files"></a>